maldun/hoi4_anime_mod_crawler/README.md

 Crawls trhought Road to Anime and Anime Historia to find missing pictures and also adds possible suggetions:
 `python picture_crawler.py road_to_56 road_to_anime anime_history`

+## Notes:
+When an image is not an anime image inside the mod folder but an image with the same person exists just delete the wrong image, and the crawler will replace it later.

+It may help to add files from hoi4 to the original mod, so that the crawler take them into account.

+Works now for most images.
+However, it is assumed that the last two words of a file are the person's name.
+This is not always correct.
+In these fringe cases manual adding is necessary.

+## TODO:
+write a better parser for the character files to make a more accurate replacement for portraits.